Home Contact

 SKER HOUSE

 Arguably one of Wales' most important historic buildings, Sker House was successfully purchased in this manner by Bridgend County Borough Council and immediately sold to the Buildings at Risk Trust, a BPT based in Derbyshire.
 (At the time there were no BPTs in the region with the resources to take on a project of this size.)
-A scheme for the renovation of the building has now been prepared by the specialist conservation architects, Davies Sutton Architecture, of Pontyclun.
+A scheme for the renovation of the building has now been prepared by the specialist conservation architects, Davies Sutton Architects, of Pontyclun.

 Sker House is a large medieval house near Porthcawl in Glamorgan.
 It was originally founded by the monks of Neath as one of five farms or 'granges' to support the Abbey.
 The main house was remodelled in the mid 16th century following the Dissolution.
 Architecturally it is large and rambling, with tall gabled wings.
 Only the main hall on the first floor is more refined, with stone mullioned windows in the Tudor manner and the remnants of a fine plaster frieze of foliage interspersed with bird-headed men shooting arrows at dragons.